AtoKashinoki/pygameapp-DevStop/README.md

 # pygameapp
-This module can be used to create pygame applications
+This module can be used to create pygame applications.